 If you’re interested in becoming a roofer, you may be asking yourself what it takes to get the job done.
 The following article outlines some of the basic qualifications you will need and what you should expect when working as a roofer.
 You’ll also learn about the job’s scope and what roofing materials are commonly used.

-Everett Roofer works outdoors to create and repair roofs to keep houses and buildings safe and secure.
+A roofer works outdoors to create and repair roofs to keep houses and buildings safe and secure.
 Some roofers are also in charge of waterproofing basements and decks.

 Usually, to become a roofer, you will need a high school diploma or GED.
 You may also need to obtain an Associate’s degree in construction or an apprenticeship.